 Images

-Run an interactive container: docker container run -it [yourImage] bash
+docker container run -it [yourImage] bash Run an interactive container

-Run an interactive container that deletes itself: docker container run --rm -it [yourImage] bash
+docker container run --rm -it [yourImage] bash Run and auto-delete interactive container

-Run an interactive container that deletes itself with a mount point: docker container run --mount type=bind,source="$(pwd)",target=/app --rm -it [yourImage] bash
+docker container run --mount type=bind,source="$(pwd)",target=/app --rm -it [yourImage] bash Run container with a bind mount

 Mac